Studies on Chopin's Études: Unfinished studies

 There's a couple of recordings on the March and Study 50, though there is no live recording for now.
 Hamelin has a recording of his own version of Study 44a.

+Editions

+The studies were published in the early 20th century by Schlesinger, now Robert Lienau Musikverlag, a subsidiary of Schott Music Group.
+They are currently available in five volumes.